DCPROMO demotion fails if it's unable to contact the DNS infrastructure master

-The error above occurs when the domain controller being demoted cannot outbound replicate changes to the DC that owns the infrastructure FSMO or operational role for the partition referenced in the DCPROMO [log] error.
+The error occurs when the domain controller that's being demoted can't outbound replicate changes to the DC that owns the infrastructure FSMO or operational role for the partition referenced in the DCPROMO [log] error.

 DN paths for partitions where the error in the Symptoms section may occur include:

 When the infrastructure master is assigned to a deleted NTDSA on a DNS application partition, like DomainDNSZones, it may also be missing for ForestDNSZones partition or vice versa.
-Microsoft Commercial Support recommends that you verify that the for both the DomainDNSZones and ForestDNSZones partitions assigned to live Windows Server 2003 or later domain controllers hosting the DNS Server role and partition in question.
+We recommend that you verify that the for both the DomainDNSZones and ForestDNSZones partitions assigned to live Windows Server 2003 or later domain controllers hosting the DNS Server role and partition in question.

 To resolve this issue, use one of the following methods:

-fsMORoleOwnerattribute to a live DC that was a direct replication partner of the original FSMO role owner then wait for that change to inbound replicate to the DC being demoted.
+fsMORoleOwnerattribute to a live DC that was a direct replication partner of the original FSMO role owner.
+Then wait for that change to inbound-replicate to the DC that's being demoted.

 Run the script in the Resolution section of KB949257 for the partition in question.

-If the DC being demoted is not capable of inbound replicating changes for the directory partition in question, run the
+If the DC that's being demoted can't inbound-replicate changes for the directory partition in question, run the

 DCPROMO /FORCEREMOVALcommand to forcefully demote the domain controller.

-DCPromo attempts to outbound replicate changes on every locally held NC so that unique changes are not lost.
-In the case of data stored in DNS zones, DCPROMO attempts to outbound replicate the contents of DNS zones to the Infrastructure master for the DNS partition in question.
+DCPromo attempts to outbound-replicate changes on every locally held NC so that unique changes aren't lost.
+If data is stored in DNS zones, DCPROMO attempts to outbound replicate the contents of DNS zones to the infrastructure master for the DNS partition in question.

 KB949257 describes a problem where the

-ADPREP /RODCPREP command fails when infrastructure master for one or more DNS application partition is assigned to a deleted NTDSA.
+ADPREP /RODCPREP command fails when infrastructure master for one or more DNS application partitions is assigned to a deleted NTDSA.